SamuelSwartzberg/flashcardifying_text_temp/math.md

-a ⟮free variable⟯ is one ⟮on which the value of an expression/statement⟯ ⟮depends/says something about⟯ a ⟮bound variable⟯ on the other hand is ⟮a convenience to express something⟯, that does not ⟮stand for a particular thing⟯ often an expression/statement can be ⟮rephrased⟯ to ⟮eliminate bound variables⟯ (though not always). in the expression \({\sum _{k=1}^{10}f(k,n),}\) ⟮c+;k is  a bound variable⟯ and ⟮n is a free variable⟯ in the expression \({\lim _{h\rightarrow 0}{\frac {f(x+h)-f(x)}{h}},}\) ⟮x is a free variable⟯, ⟮h is a bound variable⟯ There are a few common ⟮variable-binding⟯ operators, most commonly ⟮c+;sum Σ, product Π, integral ∫, limit lim, existential quantifier ∃, universal quantifier ∀⟯
+a ⟮free variable⟯ is one ⟮on which the value of an expression/statement⟯ ⟮depends/says something about⟯ a ⟮bound variable⟯ on the other hand is ⟮a convenience to express something⟯, that does not ⟮stand for a particular thing⟯ often an expression/statement can be ⟮rephrased⟯ to ⟮eliminate bound variables⟯ (though not always).
+Variables such as the indexing variable of summation/productation notation or the input of a limit are bound variables.
+There are a few common ⟮variable-binding⟯ operators, most commonly ⟮sum Σ, product Π, integral ∫, limit lim, existential quantifier ∃, universal quantifier ∀⟯

 ### arguments, parameters, coefficients, constants

+#### arguments, parameters

 A »variable« is a placeholder for something that may change.
 Variables may either be arguments or parameters.
 Often, variable is treated as a synonym for argument (only), but this is incorrect.
 An argument is a variable that is the input of the function, that if varied produces different outcomes.
 A parameter is a variable that is not provided as an input for the function.
 Instead, functions with parameters produce families of functions, where varying the parameter selects a function from the family of functions.
-By analogy: The speed of a bike depends on how fast one pedals - this is an argument.
+^By analogy: The speed of a bike depends on how fast one pedals - this is an argument.
 The speed of a bike also depends on the shape, weight, etc. of the bike - but varying those, you now have a different bike - this is a parameter.
 Leaving parameters for shape, weight, etc. of a bike undefined defines all possible relations between pedal speed and speed of the bike.
-The ⟮arguments⟯ of a function must ⟮be listed in f(...)⟯, the ⟮parameters⟯ of functions must ⟮under no circumstances be⟯.
+The ⟮arguments⟯ but not the parameters of a function are ⟮listed in f(...)⟯
-⟮Constant⟯ in math is ambiguous: It may refer to ⟮a well-defined and fixed number (e.g. π)⟯, or ⟮is a synonym for ＿parameter＿⟯
-A coefficient is something (may be a variable or something that isn't a variable, e.g. an expression, a number) that is multiplied with something else (that thing may be 1).
-A constant coefficient is not multiplied with any argument, and may be multiplied with 1.

 table:thing|indicated by
 arguments|x, y, z...
 parameters|a, b, c...

+#### coefficients, constants

+A mathematical constant is a non-changing, well-defined mathematical object.
+Examples for mathematical constants: π, e
+⟮Constant⟯ is ambiguous between mathematical constant or parameter A coefficient is a factor of a term in some expression.
+A constant coefficient is a coefficient which is a factor of a term where the other factor is 1.

+#### example

 table:headerrows=2;f(x)=ax^{2}+bx+c
 element in function|is what kind of thing